princeton-pli/hal-harness/README.md

 ## Uploading Results

-Results can be uploaded to the [Holistic Agent Leaderboard (HAL)](https://agent-evals-leaderboard.hf.space) in two ways.
+Results can be uploaded to the [Holistic Agent Leaderboard (HAL)](https://agent-evals-leaderboard.hf.space) in several ways.
 To avoid benchmark contamination, we automatically encrypt the results before uploading.

 1. **During evaluation:**
 ```bash